beljac22/gvsu-cis350/docs/High-Level Tasks.md

 ## Complete -
-- Name: Task Name TBD
+- Name: Remedy API
   - Description:
-    - asdfasdf\
+    - Create a set of edge functions to inferface with the database and handle actions like login, creating a user, deleting a user, commenting, rating, and others.
   - Expected Time to Complete:
-    - X HOURS (where X is an integer)
+    - 15 HOURS
   - Responsible (person in charge):
-    - Name
+    - Jack Bellgowan

-- Name: Task Name TBD
+- Name: Create Remedy Database Tables
   - Description:
-    - asdfasdf\
+    - Create a database with a unique table for users, remedys, ratings, comments, and buildings.
   - Expected Time to Complete:
-    - X HOURS (where X is an integer)
+    - 2 HOURS
   - Responsible (person in charge):
-    - Name
+    - Jack Bellgowan

-- Name: Task Name TBD
+- Name: Remedy Session Info Handler
   - Description:
-    - asdfasdf\
+    - Create a system of classes to handle the information recieved from the server.
+This will organize and validate the information regarding each Remedy.
   - Expected Time to Complete:
-    - X HOURS (where X is an integer)
+    - 15 HOURS
   - Responsible (person in charge):
-    - Name
+    - Jack Bellgowan

 - Name: Task Name TBD
   - Description:
     - asdfasdf\
   - Expected Time to Complete:
-    - X HOURS (where X is an integer)
+    - X HOURS
   - Responsible (person in charge):
     - Name
 ## Incomplete -